top of page

 Can you accommodate medical needs, allergies, or disabilities?

 Absolutely.
-Camp Nomad works hard to be an inclusive and accessible space, and we would love to work with you regardless of illness or disability.
+Nomad Eco-Retreat works hard to be an inclusive and accessible space, and we would love to work with you regardless of illness or disability.
 Our common dining area, shared washroom, and two of our mud huts are fully wheelchair accessible, although the mountainous landscape means that a wheelchair user could need assistance navigating some of the slopes and ramps around the site (our staff is happy to assist you with this).

 Do bear in mind that we are in a somewhat remote location in the mountains, and specialized medical care may not always be available.
 If you have specific concerns or questions regarding this, please email us.